lzhan/TwitterWithFragments/README.md

  * [x] Required: User can click a “Compose” icon in the Action Bar on the top right
  * [x] Required: User can then enter a new tweet and post this to twitter
  * [x] Required: User is taken back to home timeline with new tweet visible in timeline
- * [x] Advanced: Use the ActionBar SearchView instead of an EditText
  * [x] Optional: Links in tweets are clickable and will launch the web browser

 ## Walkthrough of all user stories